 4. What do you look for when deciding on a fundraiser?

 “We look for a way to raise funds while engaging our entire school population.
-We want our kids to feel invested in.
-We also look to what we can do with the pool of volunteers we have.” –Trisha Cooper, PTO President, Oak Mountain Elementary, Birmingham, AL
+We want our kids to feel invested in it.
+We also look at what we can do with the pool of volunteers we have.” –Trisha Cooper, PTO President, Oak Mountain Elementary, Birmingham, AL

 5. For someone who thinks, “Didn’t we fundraise last year?
 Why do we need to do it again?”
 What would you say?

 “Fundraising is not about making money.
-My personal belief is that fundraising is about school improvement and the opportunity to provide all students with the very BEST educational experiences.” –Steven Puckett, Principal at Harrisburg Elementary in Fort Mill, SC
+My personal belief about why we fundraise is for school improvement and the opportunity to provide all students with the very BEST educational experiences.” –Steven Puckett, Principal at Harrisburg Elementary in Fort Mill, SC

 “Just like our households, schools have expenses, bills, and items that need to be replaced.
 Because of the lack of government funding, if we want our school to continue to be "top of the line,” we have to fundraise every year with intentionality.” –Trisha Cooper, PTO President, Oak Mountain Elementary, Birmingham, AL

-Check out a few Boosterthon case studies to see what schools have been able to provide through our fun, hassle-free fundraiser.
+Check out a few Boosterthon case studies to see why we fundraise and what schools have been able to provide through our fun, hassle-free fundraisers.